World's Most Productive Companies 2025 by Industry

 Key Industry Details

 The Life Sciences industry was split by the type of health and medical focus, including biotech, pharmaceuticals, medical devices, and contract manufacturers.
-The pharmaceutical industry accounts for pricing differences between specialized pharma companies and the larger, more diversified ones, with scope to further differentiate based on the type of drugs and diseases targeted: Biotech, CDMO and distributors, Medical devices, Pharmaceuticals (diversified across disease areas), and Pharmaceuticals (specialized disease areas).
-Seventy companies were included in the Life Sciences Index.
+The pharmaceutical category distinguishes specialized pharma companies from the larger, more diversified ones, with scope to further differentiate based on the type of drugs and diseases targeted: Biotech, CDMO and distributors, Medical devices, Pharmaceuticals (diversified across disease areas), and Pharmaceuticals (specialized disease areas).
+Sixty-nine companies were included in the Life Sciences Index.

 Life Sciences Peer Groups